borysonok/AlgoExpert/README.md

-# Various algorithmic problems you can find during the intervie process.
+# Algorithmic problems you can meet on the interview.

 This is an interview preparation workshop and it is separatad by issues.